mvolkmann/blog/src/ocaml.md

 Modules also serve to hide complexity.

 A module is defined with the syntax `module ModuleName = struct ... end`.

+Modules can be nested to create a hierachy of namespaces, but it seems this is rarely used.

 An `open` expresion brings the names defined in a module into the current scope.
 Circular dependencies between modules are not allowed.